Kayouuu/so_long/README.md

 ![Gif of the gameplay](./img/gameplay2.gif)

-Add some ennemies
+With some enemies

 ![Gif of the gameplay](./img/gameplay3.gif)

-And animations
+And animation

 # Compilation & execution